 In my opinion, the best suction alternative to the Garmin supplied mount is the Arkon Windshield Dash Garmin Nuvi Suction Mount which is a favorite of mine.
 I have recommended this one over the many years it has been available.
 It’s an excellent mount that comes with a 2-year warranty.
 It’s more rugged and longer than the Garmin mount you received in the box.
 Comes with an adhesive dash mount if you wish to use this on your dashboard which is especially useful for states where windshield mounting is against the law.
 This mount is long enough to fit all three models including the big giant DriveSmart 70LMT.

-The Garmin Bean Bag Mount has a 17mm ball which you can snap the cradle onto.
+The mount in the photo that accompanies this article is the Garmin Bean Bag Mount.
+The mount features a 17mm ball which you can snap the cradle onto.
 This mount was introduced over ten years ago and has been one of the most popular mounts around.
 We wrote an in-depth review of this mount which you can read here.
 Keep in mind that the Drive series isn’t going to be listed on the packaging yet but don’t worry it will fit fine.
 It’s one of the easiest mounts to use.
 Just attach your cradle and toss it on your dash.
 Works great on flat dashboards.
 Not too great on a dash that is significantly sloped or has significant oil on it.
 Weighs about 1.5 pounds and you can easily throw it into your glove box or luggage for travel.
 This should fit all three models fine, but the 70LMT might be a tight fit with the GPS resting on the dash a bit.